 - Repeat mispronounced words with the correct pronunciation.
 For example, if your child says “pasghetti”, you can say, “Yes, we’re having spaghetti for dinner.”

-Reading with your child helps them understand how the printed word works and helps them connect sounds with letters.
-It also helps them build a larger vocabulary and develop a love of reading: the excitement of a story, the fun of rhyme, the fascination of facts.
+Reading with your child helps them understand how the printed word works and builds on their phonics skills—connecting sounds with letters.
+It also grows their vocabulary and help them develop a love of reading: the excitement of a story, the fun of rhyme, the fascination of facts.

-Read with your child often, aiming for at least once a day.
-You can do this from birth, but it’s never too late to start and you may well find your teenager will still enjoy being read to sometimes.
+Build up your child’s reading skills by reading often with them, aiming for at least once a day.
+You can do this from birth, but it’s never too late to start and you may well find your older children will still enjoy being read to sometimes.
 In fact, my husband still enjoys being read to!

 - Choose lift-the flap books, touch-and-feel books or books with rhyming or repeating words for younger children.